 Nordic Museum – this is the place where you can learn and understand the Swedish way of living since ancient times to nowadays.
 The museum is huge and stunning, definitely a place to visit in Stockholm.
 There are different exhibitions happening in the Nordic Museum, you can choose one or visit them all.

 Spritmuseum – Hours dedicated to good alcohol!
 Even if you are not a drinker it’s worth a to visit it.
-Different exhibitions talk about the ancient traditional of producing alcohol, especially vodka.
-The museum is a sensorial experience, with smells, tastes and food!
+Different exhibitions talk about the ancient tradition of producing alcohol, especially vodka.
+The museum is a sensorial experience, with smells, tastes, and food!

 Apart from the museums, at Djurgårdsslätten you ride a bike, a walk or just sit and relax.
 We were so lucky, during our 3 days in Stockholm the sun was shining and the days were beautiful.